The Death of the Monthly Active User Redefining User Metrics For The App Era

 - Mobile user behaviour online is more task driven and absorbs particular services far more intimately compared to desktop behaviour

-- Mobile gaming is setting the bar for next generation user metrics including indicators such as ARPDAU (Average Revenue Per Daily Active XXX of smartphone users are now using up to XXX apps per day
+- Mobile gaming is setting the bar for next generation user metrics including indicators such as ARPDAU (Average Revenue Per Daily Active of smartphone users are now using up to apps per day

 - The potential for bots and messaging apps to disrupt the app economy means in-app refined analytics become crucial to modern e-commerce

-Companies Mentioned In This Report: Amazon, Apple, BuzzFeed, Facebook, Instagram, King, Mashable, Netflix, Path, QQ Music, XXX Snapchat, Spotify, SoundCloud, Supercell, Twitter, Vine, WhatsApp, YouTube, Zynga
+Companies Mentioned In This Report: Amazon, Apple, BuzzFeed, Facebook, Instagram, King, Mashable, Netflix, Path, QQ Music, Snapchat, Spotify, SoundCloud, Supercell, Twitter, Vine, WhatsApp, YouTube, Zynga